Congratulations to our Winner of $5,000 in Busch Systems Recycling Bins!

 -S.L., Minneapolis, MN

 This is a fantastic question and security, especially this time of year is very important.
 Busch Systems offers a secure collection line.
 The DuraFlex Console has a 70-80 lbs capacity and is great for an office environment.
 If you run a home business the PDC (Personal Document Container) may be the perfect fit.
-We also have the Shredinator, which is available in three sizes 16, 20 & 23 gallon and offers a tamper proof lid.
+We also have the Shredinator, which is available in three sizes 16, 20 & 23 gallons and offers a tamper-proof lid.
 Specifications on these products can be obtained on our website. http://www.buschsystems.com/recycling-container-bin-cart-products/confidential-document-destruction-bins

 Q – “I loved the bottle recycling container that you featured.
 How many would I need to order to get them customized?”